polarfire-soc/polarfire-soc-documentation/boards/mpfs-icicle-kit-es/updating-icicle-kit/updating-icicle-kit-design-and-linux.md

 ### eMMC

 The Icicle Kit's eMMC content is written by the Hart Software Services (HSS) using the `usbdmsc` command.
 The HSS `usbdmsc` command exposes the eMMC as a USB mass storage device through the Icicle Kit's USB-OTG J16 connector located beside the SD card slot.

+If both QSPI and an MMC services are enabled in the HSS, you must specify the default device to be programmed before running the `usbdmsc` command.
+For example, to program the eMMC using USBDMSC service, you must select the `mmc` command before running `usbdmsc` command.

 #### eMMC content update procedure